MrBlueXav/Daikrispator/README.md

 # Description
-Experimental music synthesizer or autonomous noise box.
+This is an adaptation of Dekrispator experimental autonomous music synthesizer.

+It runs on Electro-smith Daisy pod platform.

 The synth works on its own, sounds are perpetually changing.

+No USB Host midi but some controls.

-If you press switch 1, sounds and effects stop always changing and the LED1 goes white : the synth parameters are frozen.
+Switch 1: press and sounds and effects will stop always changing and the LED1 goes white : the synth parameters are frozen.
 Press once again switch1 and LED1 lights off : unfreeze.

 Switch2 is for mute.